 The combination of a low cost material, lightweight (1.06 g/cm3), good dimensional stability and strength made HIPS the go to material for vacuum formers for point of sale items and small, waterproof housings and enclosures.

-This cheap versatile material has evolved in to a vast pallete of opaque colours, matt and gloss surface finishes, emboss textured patterns, outdoor grades, low ignition variants, as well as anti-static grades.
+This cheap versatile material has evolved into a vast pallet of opaque colours, matt and gloss surface finishes, emboss textured patterns, outdoor grades, low ignition variants, as well as anti-static grades.
 With sheet thicknesses ranging from 0.5mm up to 6.0mm HIPS is a remarkably versatile product within Ansini’s range of vacuum formable options.

 Interested in more information on thermo and vacuum forming?
 Read our Complete Guide to Vacuum Forming.